sachin0986/Uber---Imitation/Backend/README.md

 - **Authentication:** All endpoints except `/users/register`, `/users/login`, `/captains/register`, and `/captains/login` require a valid JWT token.
 - **Token Handling:** On login, the JWT token is set as a cookie.
 On logout, the token is blacklisted and the cookie is cleared.
-- **Validation:** All endpoints validate input and return detailed error messages
+- **Validation:** All endpoints validate input and return detailed error messages for invalid requests.

+---

+> **Note:**
+> The color styling (`green` for success, `red` for failure) is for documentation clarity.
+> In Markdown viewers that do not support HTML/CSS, the color may not be visible.